jack-mil/atpg-toolkit/README.md

 The primary usage of ATPG Toolkit is as a library for other python scripts.
 However, a basic command-line utility is available for demonstration purposes, or to combine with output from other processes (see `scripts/` for examples).

-When installed as a package, you can execute `python3 -m atpg_toolkit` to see the CLI usage.
+When installed as a package, you can execute `python -m atpg_toolkit` to see the CLI usage.
+A entry point is also installed, and available as `atpg-toolkit`.
-It is also possible to run the module without installation into a Python environment, as there are no external dependencies.

-For even more convenience as a tool, the `atpg-toolkit` script can act as an executable entry-point on systems with script Shebang support.
+For more convenience as a tool, the `./atpg-toolkit` script can act as an executable entry-point on systems with script Shebang support.
+No installation of the package is necessary (but recommended).

 ```
 $ python -m atpg_toolkit faults --help